Westpac Travel Insurance

-- Medical cover: Westpac offers unlimited medical and hospital cover with up to $1,000 in dental expenses.
+- Medical cover: Westpac offers medical and hospital cover with up to $1,000 in dental expenses.
 You must provide a medical practitioner’s report confirming you’re unfit to travel.

 - Loss/theft of personal items: Westpac also covers the loss or theft of personal items, including trip delays or damage.
 It will pay up to $10,000.

-- Travel delays/cancellation: Westpac Comprehensive offers unlimited cancellation cover and lost deposits.
+- Travel delays/cancellation: Westpac Comprehensive offers cancellation cover and lost deposits.
 It also offers additional travel and accommodation due to strikes, natural disasters, riots or other severe weather conditions that may delay your trip.

 - Rental car excess: If, as a result of an unexpected event, the rental vehicle you have hired is stolen or damaged during your journey, Westpac Comprehensive will reimburse you for any non-refundable excess payable to the rental vehicle company up to $3,000.

 - 24/7 assistance: Westpac’s emergency worldwide assistance team is available 24 hours a day via phone.

 - Lost or stolen documents: Westpac will cover the cost involved in replacing important documents that have been lost or stolen.